Launching an NFT Project – The Essential Legal Elements – Part 1

 There are also anti-money laundering regulations to consider, as determined by the Financial Conduct Authority (FCA).

 Liability for compliance will sit with the regulated entity and is difficult to pass on.
 As well as any financial penalties, the reputational risk of non-compliance can be severe.

 Therefore, it is recommended that a detailed analysis is undertaken of the project NFTs at the outset, and legal advice is obtained from counsel experienced in this area of regulation before any NFTs are marketed, promoted or sold.

-If you would like to discuss this further, please contact our Head of Intellectual Property, Will Charlesworth.
+If you would like to discuss this further, please contact us today.